Let's Connect:

 Do you offer expedited evaluations?

-Yes, I do offer expedited evaluations on a limited basis.
+Yes, I do offer expedited evaluations.
 If you have a deadline approaching or an urgent need, please let me know as soon as possible.
 Expedited services may be available for an additional $300 fee, depending on scheduling and the complexity of the case.
 I’ll do my best to accommodate your timeline.

 How effective are evaluations?

-While an evaluation cannot guarantee the outcome of any case, individuals with evaluations are nearly twice as likely to be granted immigration relief.
+While an evaluation cannot guarantee the outcome of any case, individuals with evaluations are nearly twice as likely to be granted immigration relief, with recent data showing that 81.6% of applicants for various forms of immigration relief were approved.
 Learn more.

 Let's Connect